josauder/procedural_city_generation/doc/index.rst

 * PyQt4 (4.8.6+)
 * Blender 2.6x+

-All dependencies except Blender should be included in any scientific python distribution (e.g. Python(x,y) and Anaconda).
+All dependencies except Blender should be included in any scientific python distribution (e.g. Python(x, y) and Anaconda).
 To start the program with the GUI (assuming all dependencies are installed)::

     cd procedural_city_generation
     python GUI.py

 If everything worked so far, the GUI should open up and look like this: